shiwentao00/Graphsite-classifier/README.md

 # Graphsite-classifier
 Graphsite-classifier is a deep graph neural network to classify ligand-binding sites on proteins.
 It is implemented with Pytorch and Pytorch-geometric.
 During training, the binding sites are transformed on-the-fly to graphs that contain both spacial and chemical features.
 A customized graph neural network (GNN) classifier is then trained on the graph representations of the binding pockets.
-The following figure illustrates the convertion from a binding pocket (A) to a graph (B):
+The following figure illustrates the application pipeline:
 <p align="center">
 <img width="820" height="280" src="docs/gnn.png">
 </p>

+For more details, please reference our paper.
 If you find this repo useful in your work please cite our paper :)
 ```
 Currently under peer review
 ```